Accessing unallocated water

 We can decide to release water that is not currently being used where there is enough interest.
 This is called an unallocated water release.

-We will announce the unallocated water release on our website and will provide information on how to apply for or purchase water.
+In step 2, we will announce the unallocated water release on our website and provide information on how to apply for or purchase water.

 The terms of release (also called a terms of sale or terms of grant) contains all the information about the release, including: